 Week 48 – Ending 04.23.2017 – So, a funny story here.
 A family member sent me a soup mix that, a year or so ago, I really, really enjoyed.
 My wife whipped it up for me, and we ate on it for the entire week.
 First, I got sick.
 Second, I had headaches most of the week.
 Thirdly, I had horrible bouts of insomnia.
 Finally, I no longer enjoyed the taste.
 I was only after the week had gone by that we decided to look on the package.
 It had added sugar.
 Yuck!
 It is clear that my body has become quite sensitive to the poison… and I’m OK with that.

-Update 10.01.17 – Weight 184.2 This will probably be my last entry, unless y’all want more…. but I wanted to write in that, yes, after all these months, I’m still off sugar and NOT going back.
+Update 10.01.17 – Weight 184.2 Yes, after all these months, I’m still off sugar and NOT going back.
 After all, why go back to a bad habit like smoking, drinking, or sugar?
 It just does not make sense.
 But, people do it everyday.
 I call that addiction.
 Anyway, since my weight was not moving any lower, and I’m still about 30 lbs overweight, I decided to look at various types of fasting after watching a video (link below).
 I highly recommend y’all go check it out.
 The short version is that fasting, by far, is the fastest, easiest, and even safest way to lose weight.
 Nowadays, of course, if you say you are skipping meals or days of eating, people will often question you… and warn you of losing muscle mass, possibly passing out or even dying!
 Why do we believe this?
 Why do we think our crazy diets are better than common sense?
 Because no one makes money when you stop eating…so companies work hard to make sure that it is not considered a solid option for weight loss.
 Watch the video below for more information or look into the book, The Obesity Code.